 Worried that you have psoriasis, or that it’s getting worse?
 Come see us.

-If you have psoriasis and want to know the best ways to treat it, please make an appointment with Westchester Health to see one of our dermatology specialists.
+If you have psoriasis and want to know the best ways to treat it, please call (914) 232-1919 to make an appointment with one of our Westchester Health dermatology specialists.
 We’ll examine your skin, evaluate your symptoms and recommend a course of treatment that will hopefully greatly improve your condition.
 Whenever, wherever you need us, we’re here for you.